 We want information about not only the criminal case, but also about the applicant and his or her life.
 This is important because we provide a network of social services that address the client’s specific needs.
 Many applicants are referred to GJP from other social service agencies such as substance abuse treatment programs and teen outreach groups.

-When evaluating applicants, we discuss with them their commitment to making positive life changes.
+When evaluating applicants, we discuss their commitment to making positive life changes.
 We seek out applicants who will take maximum advantage of the opportunities we offer.
 Ultimately, our clients are as committed to change as we are to providing the chance.

 We do not take the following cases: